Kelvinson/kaggle-solutions/README.md

+**Note** Since Kaggle user [@SRK](https://www.kaggle.com/sudalairajkumar/) has collected all the winning solutions and posted on this [thread](https://www.kaggle.com/sudalairajkumar/winning-solutions-of-kaggle-competitions) already.
+I decide to archive the repository.
+Thanks to SRK!
 ### This repo contains some public code kaggle competition solutions

 The purpose of this repo is to learn from the top playes in data science.
 Personally, I learnt a lot about ensemble techniques